PhysicalAddons/web-pco/docs/getting-started.md

 - Disable the add-on by ticking the uppermost checkbox.

-!!! summary "What happens when the atmosphere is added?"
+!!! summary "What happens when a Planet is added?"
     - <MĀRTINŠ>.

 ## Preferences